 Gujarat (Bhachau - JV) | Basic Bricks | 300 crores | FY29 | Under regulatory approval process |

-These investments are clearly growth-oriented, not just for maintenance.
-The long gestation periods (End FY28 and FY29 operational dates) mean that the benefits in terms of revenue and earnings will only fully materialize several years down the line.
-In the interim, these large-scale investments will put pressure on the balance sheet, including increased depreciation and financing costs, as already observed in Q1 FY26.
+The long gestation periods (expected operational dates of End FY28 and FY29) mean that the full revenue and earnings benefits from these investments will only materialize several years down the line.
+In the interim, these large-scale projects will impact the balance sheet through increased depreciation and higher finance costs, as already observed in Q1 FY26.
+Management’s ability to execute these projects on time and within budget will be critical.

 Metric (Rs.
 Crs) | FY21 | FY22 | FY23 | FY24 | FY25 |